stephanj/Scheduling-using-GPT4/README.md

 Each track has it's own value, so 10 = Development Practices, 20 = UI & UX, etc.

-We multiply the track id by 10,000 and add it to the talk id.
+We multiply the track id sequence by 10,000 and add it to the talk id.

 ```
 104367, 105259, 101411, 104914